-Staying with only one exercise, which is dropping our pegman to the specified location, seeing its coverage first, the best way is to apply Google Street View from other sources, which are listed below:
+Staying with only one exercise, which is dropping our pegman to the specified location, and seeing its coverage first, the best way is to apply Google Street View from other sources, which are listed below:

 B. InstantStreetView.com – very similar to the previous one.
 You can have almost a full-size Street View image, when you hide your map thumbnail (Pic.
 6).

-C. FastStreetView.com – another good tool, although you cannot get the full screen with Street View, because of the annoying advert placed at the top right corner, which encases the toggle the full-screen mode (Pic.
+C. FastStreetView.com – another good tool, although you cannot get the full screen with Street View, because of the annoying advert placed at the top right corner, which encases the toggle of the full-screen mode (Pic.
 7).

 Apart from typical Google Street View imagery, we can try to reach the services, catching the most interesting or the funniest images captured by Google.

-The Google Street View is not only one, which we can use for remote traveling.
-This is undeniably the best platform of virtual panoramas, which is unparalleled.
+Google Street View is not the only one, which we can use for remote traveling.
+This is undeniably the best platform for virtual panoramas, which is unparalleled.
 Nevertheless, the lack of coverage in less developed countries makes it not often as paramount as it could be.
 I do not mean i.e the Bing Street view, which coverage isn’t big, but mostly the neutral platforms, where the coverage depends on the individual user’s contributions.

 1. Yandex Street View – is an accurate counterpart of Google Street View.
 It can be really useful for all post-soviet countries, which Google didn’t reach so far, but mostly for metropolitan areas (Pic.
 8).
-There are obviously some exceptions from it, as the Street View route on the top of Mount Everest, captured in 2016 (Pic.
+There are obviously some exceptions from it, such as the Street View route on the top of Mount Everest, captured in 2016 (Pic.
 10).

 Another feature of the Yandex street view is an address label, which can be seen a front of the buildings.

 3. Mapillary.com – another neutral street-level platform, which works pretty much on the same basis as the previous one.
 The world coverage looks better (Pic.
-14), although I would be careful about some single images in the middle of nowhere, as they might show the landscape, which completely doesn’t match with the local area (I checked it in Sahara desert).
+14), although I would be careful about some single images in the middle of nowhere, as they might show the landscape, which completely doesn’t match with the local area (I checked it in the Sahara desert).
 Another serious drawback is the picture quality.
 Sometimes the dash-cams cath dirty windshield, even with some cracks too.
 Believe me, it strongly damages our vista.